mohit-pursnani/artist_prediction/README.md

-# kalah
+# Artist Prediction
-One place for all artist
+One place for all arts and art pieces
+## Architecure of the system